timofeysie/acknowledge/notes/Core Java.md

 - The class must implement the java.io.Serializable interface.
 - All of the fields in the class must be serializable.
 If a field is not serializable, it must be marked transient.

+During serialization,
+- state is saved but methods are not.
+- transient and static variables are not.
+- objects that inerhit Externalizable are.

+by implementating java.io.Serializable, you get "automatic" serialization capability for objects of your class.
+No need to implement any other logic, it'll just work.
+The Java runtime will use reflection to figure out how to marshal and unmarshal your objects.

+In earlier version of Java, reflection was very slow, and so serializaing large object graphs (e.g. in client-server RMI applications) was a bit of a performance problem.
+To handle this situation, the java.io.Externalizable interface was provided, which is like java.io.Serializable but with custom-written mechanisms to perform the marshalling and unmarshalling functions (you need to implement readExternal and writeExternal methods on your class).

 ###PDF Collections###
 The remove method is an optional Iterator method.
 If an attempt is made to use